 These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

-If you want to be successful in a job interview, you do need to learn the basics of selling yourself.
-This is one of the most important pieces of job interview advice for success in interviews.
+However, if you want to be successful in a job interview, you will need to learn the basic principles of selling yourself.

 So what makes a good salesperson!

 Firstly, they understand that the basis of any successful sale is understanding the customer’s needs [in this case, the employers needs].